LucasZhang3/UnderwaterRobotics-NURC/README.md

 Our team came together through the [ASU Underwater Robotics Camp](https://eoss.asu.edu/summer-program/asu-underwater-robotics-camp), a week-long program hosted by Arizona State University's Fulton Schools of Engineering at the **Polytechnic campus** (June 2-7, 2026).

-The camp is built around doing, not just listening.
-Over several days we worked alongside other high school students to **design, wire, program, and test** a real underwater robot.
+Over the week we worked alongside other high school students to **design, wire, program, and test** a real underwater robot.
 Faculty and mentors guided us through buoyancy, electrical systems, controls, and how to think like engineers when something fails in the pool.
 We also connected with **Desert WAVE**, ASU's top-ranked underwater robotics team, and saw what competitive ROV work looks like at a high level.

-By the end of the week we had a vehicle we understood inside and out, and we carried that robot straight into competition weekend.

 ### The National Underwater Robotics Challenge

 [NURC](https://www.nurc.us/) is a student underwater robotics competition held in Arizona.
 Teams pilot tethered ROVs in a mission pool, complete task-based runs, and explain their engineering choices to judges.
-The event blends **hands-on driving**, **manipulation**, and **documentation**, so success depends on both the robot and the team behind it.

 **2026 theme: Duckie Disaster.** The mission scenario is a simulated Pacific maritime emergency.
 Teams deploy their ROVs to: